arielf/cuts/README.md

     $ cuts file.csv 0 file.tsv 1
 ```

-As you can see, I prefer zero-based indexing.  `cuts` uses 0 for 1st
-column.

 Other utilities, like `awk` or perl give you more power at the expense
 of having to learn a much more complex language to do what you want.